Suor/funcy/README.rst

 or `read the docs <http://funcy.readthedocs.org/>`_.
 Or jump directly to `cheatsheet <http://funcy.readthedocs.io/en/stable/cheatsheet.html>`_.

-Works with Python 2.7, 3.4+ and pypy.
+Works with Python 3.4+ and pypy3.

 Installation